Cameron.

 Happily ever after?

 “It’s the opposite?”
-We both watch Austin brush something from Dom’s shoulders, and yeah, he’s giving him a lecture, but I can tell he’s happy—happier still when Uncle Sol and Jace join them, that huge smile I’d almost forgotten, bright enough to stop traffic, doing something to me.
-“But that’s what I grew up with.
-Seeing Uncle Sol happy with girlfriends and boyfriends, I mean.
+We both watch Austin brush something from Dom’s shoulders, and yeah, he’s giving him a lecture, but I can tell he’s happy—happier still when Uncle Sol and Jace join them.
+That huge smile of his is bright enough to stop traffic, and does something to me.
+“But that’s what I grew up with," I tell Teo.
+"Seeing Uncle Sol happy with girlfriends and boyfriends like Austin, I mean.
 I thought it was normal.”
 I shrug.
-I still do.
+"I still do."

 “Normal?”

-I shrug again, watching them all chatting, Austin and Dom swinging Maisie between them, Jace with his arm around my uncle’s shoulder, and then I nod instead of shrugging for a third time because what Teo just said about sex is messed up—isn’t anything like what I grew up with.
+I shrug again, watching them all chatting, Austin and Dom swinging Maisie between them, Jace with his arm around my uncle’s shoulder.
+Then I nod instead of shrugging for a third time because what Teo said about queerness only being about banging is messed up—isn’t anything like what I grew up with.
 “It is normal, for my uncle.
 For Jace.
 For Austin and Dom.”
-Fuck it.
-“For me too.”

 I don’t look to see Teo’s reaction.
 I don’t need to when the glass panes show a faint reflection of his mouth opening and then closing, so I keep going.
 “I only realised after Austin and my uncle split up.
 He’d been around for the longest, you know?”
 I don’t know where this truth finally slips from.
 “Had a bit of a crush on him myself when I was younger.
-Thirteen, almost fourteen.”
-I know Teo’s stopped looking out the window.
-Stopped breathing too because I hear his sudden inhale over the faint music from his headphones.
-Feel his exhale as well, warm, and from closer than he’d first been standing.
+Thirteen, maybe.”

-“You fancied Mr Russell?”
+“You fancied Mr. Russell?”

 “And?”